AdrienneSerra/Digitalsc/README.md

 You do not need to save a password for the generated key.

-8. Copy your keys from the control virtual machine to the omekadevvm with the following command
+8. Copy your keys from the control virtual machine to the digitalscvm with the following command

 `ssh-copy-id -i ~/.ssh/id_rsa.pub 192.168.15.11`